autirahul/mock_data_generator/README.md

 ## How to use
 Follow below step to run the utility.
 I am open to the suggestions, please add comment or mail me your suggestions.
-### Inputs
+### Inputs:
+Accepts below inputs as parameters.

-- input_json_schema_path: Provide absolute path of the json schema file.
-The sample json schema file should be
+- --input_json_schema_path: Provide absolute path of the json schema file.
+The sample json schema file should look like below.
 ```json
 {
   "type": "object",